collocations.org

 If they did not see a green flare in ten minutes, they were to launch the attack.

-fire, send up, set off
+fire, send

-The ship''s crew sent up a distress flare.
+The ship's crew sent up a distress flare.

 drop